 Being a Human Resource Specialist has its perks, and the pay grade in this work is above average.
 If you are able to get an HR certificate that proves your competency as a Human Resource Specialist, then the salary will surely be higher.

 I personally know people who have teaching degrees that applied as a Human Resource Specialist, they say that the education that they have attained has been a great help in their work.

-It is not easy work to do as it can take a mental toll on your health since you will be mostly handling disputes between staff but having a mental fortitude of a former instructor is a blessing in disguise.
+Working as an HR Specialist mostly handles disputes between staff and an entire organization.
+It may not be easy work to do as it can take a mental toll on your health but having a mental fortitude of a former instructor is a blessing in disguise.